pachyderm/pachyderm/README.md

 ### What is Pachyderm?

 Pachyderm is a Data Lake.
 A place to dump and process gigantic data sets.
-Pachyderm is inspired by the Hadoop ecosystem of tools but _shares no code_ with it.
+Pachyderm is inspired by the Hadoop ecosystem but _shares no code_ with it.

-The core features of Pachyderm are:
+Instead we leverage the container ecosystem to provide the broad functionality of Hadoop with the ease of use of Docker.

+Pachyderm offers the following broad functionality:

-- Virtually limitless storage for any kind of data.
+- Virtually limitless storage for any data.
-- Virtually limitless processing power using any kind of tools.
+- Virtually limitless processing power using any tools.
-- Virtually limitless bandwidth for serving the data.
 - Tracking of data history, provenance and ownership.
 (Version Control).
 - Automatic processing on new data as it’s ingested.
 (Streaming).
 - Chaining processes together.
 (Pipelining)

-### Why would I use Pachyderm instead of Hadoop?
-Hadoop is a massive ecosystem with proven functionality.
-However it has many flaws, too many to list here.
-With the advent of containers distributed systems have taken a bold leap forward and we believe that a modern data lake should put the container front and center.

-You should use Pachyderm if you believe in this containerized vision of the future.

-### Using Pachyderm
+### What's new about Pachyderm?
+(How is it different from Hadoop?)

+There are two bold new ideas in Pachyderm:

+- Containers as the processing payload
+- Version Control for data

+These ideas lead directly to a system that's much easier to use and administer.

+To process data you simply create a containerized program which reads and writes to the local filesystem.
+Pachyderm will take your container and inject data into it by way of a FUSE volume.
+You can use _any_ tools you want!
+Pachyderm will automatically replicate your container.
+It creates multiple copies of the same container showing each one a different chunk of data in the FUSE volume.
+With this technique Pachyderm can scale any code you write up to petabytes of data.

+Pachyderm also version controls all data, it's very similar to how git handles source code.

 #### Prerequisites